Heroic Brooklyn Man Who Made Miraculous Catch Needs a Helping Hand

 Steve St. Bernard saved a 7-year-old who jumped out a three-story-window.
 Now, the injuries he suffered during the rescue could keep him from going back to work in time to save his house.
 Jonathan Vigliotti has more.

-who caught a young girl after she fell from a third-story window in Brooklyn now needs a few helping hands to get him back on his feet.
+The heroic man who caught a young girl after she fell from a third-story window in Brooklyn now needs a few helping hands to get him back on his feet.

 Stephen St. Bernard.
 52, caught the 7-year-old autistic girl on July 17, after she fell from the air-conditioning unit she was dancing on in the Coney Island Houses.